MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-storage-iops.md

 You can use pre-provisioned IOPS to allocate a specific number of IOPS to your Azure Database for MySQL - Flexible Server instance.
 Defining a specific IOPS limit for your storage volume guarantees the ability to handle a certain number of requests per second.
 This setting helps ensure consistent and predictable performance for your workloads.

-Pre-provisioned IOPs also provides the flexibility of increasing provisioned IOPS for the storage volume associated with the server.
+Pre-provisioned IOPS also provide the flexibility of increasing provisioned IOPS for the storage volume associated with the server.
 You can customize performance by adding extra IOPS beyond the default provisioned level at any time, to better align with your workload requirements.

 ### Autoscale IOPS

 Autoscale IOPS offer the flexibility to scale IOPS on demand.
 When you enable autoscale IOPS, your server automatically adjusts the IOPS limit of your database server based on the demand of your workload.
 This dynamic scaling helps optimize workload performance without manual intervention or configuration.
-For detailed information on the maximum supported IOPS for each service tier and compute size, refer to the [service tier documentation](./concepts-service-tiers-storage.md#service-tiers-size-and-server-types).
+For detailed information on the maximum supported IOPS for each service tier and compute size, see the [service tier documentation](./concepts-service-tiers-storage.md#service-tiers-size-and-server-types).

 Other benefits of autoscale IOPS include: